muhkuh-sys/org.muhkuh.lua-romloader/readme_cmake.txt

 Run cmake with swig not in the path.
 Here the swig.exe is in c:\tools\swigwin-1.3.40\ .
 Do not forget to set the filename of the swig executable as well: cmake -D SWIG_EXECUTABLE=c:\tools\swigwin-1.3.40\swig.exe ..

+Visual Studio Projects offer all build configuration, but Makefiles just one.
+Select it with 'CMAKE_BUILD_TYPE'.
+Generate Makefile for a debug project: cmake -D CMAKE_BUILD_TYPE=debug ..

+Execute Makefile with verbose output: make VERBOSE=1